 in the timeliness of submissions for data analysis.

 is changing at a rapid pace and it is working to our benefit as law enforcement

 officers seeking to get information quickly and accurately.
 The development of

 laptops and in-car installations has provided numerous applications for

 agencies to use.
 The ability of an officer to collect and import data into an

 electronic crash report application has changed data collection forever.

 system, which is provided by Appriss Inc., has given agencies a beginning and

 end solution for the gathering, submission and analysis of crash records data.
-The service has been very beneficial for us,

 making our crash reports more timely, more accurate and more efficient, we have